LyuChangle2006/LyuChangle2006.github.io/_pages/learning.md

 All Curriculum GPA: 4.18/4.30
-All Curriculum Weighted Average Score: 95.07/100
+All Curriculum Weighted Average Score: 95.15/100
-Ranked as #1/180 in the department of mathematics by Autumn 2024.
+Ranked as #1/180 in the Mathematics and Applied Mathematics major by Autumn 2024.

 Prize and Scholarship (sort by time)